The MND Association of New Zealand was founded 30 years ago in 1985 by a group of volunteers with experience of caring for someone with MND.

 The Society, as it was then, started in Auckland – and it was not without a struggle.
 It cost money to incorporate, it cost much voluntary time to attend meetings, to write newsletters, to cross “t’s” and dot “i’s” to “get the show on the road”.
 But a solid core of dedicated people (and their “volunteered” husbands, wives, children, neighbours and friends) ensured it happened.
 Wellington was a branch (1986), then Northland (1987 perhaps) then Christchurch (1988), then Bay of Plenty (around 1999) and Waikato around 2002.

 Over the years the way we have done our business has changed.
-We have moved from volunteer visiting, through volunteer Field Workers, to paid Field Workers employed by branches to paid Field Workers employed and managed through our National Office.
+We have moved from volunteer visiting, through volunteer Support Workers, to paid Support Workers employed by branches to paid Support Workers employed and managed through our National Office.

 The one constant seems to have been that we have always had loyal, dedicated, compassionate and caring people offering support services, whether paid or unpaid.